What is OPB Passport?

 If I do not have OPB Passport, will I still be able to watch programs on watch.opb.org and PBS.org for free?

 Yes.
 Free is not going away.
-Many of our programs are available for free on various digital platforms including watch.opb.org and PBS.org, our mobile applications, and the PBS channels on Roku, AppleTV and other streaming services.
+All broadcast programs have been and will continue to be free for digital viewing for 2 – 3 weeks after the first airing on TV.
+After that time, some programs (but not all) then only become available through Passport.
+You can watch programs for free at the same locations Passport is available: watch.opb.org and PBS.org, our mobile applications, and the PBS channels on Roku, AppleTV and other streaming services.
 And of course, OPB programs will continue to be broadcast to the public, for free, over the air.